Roy Ngerng: Career

-After graduation, Ngerng worked for six months with Autism Partnership, an organisation working with families with autistic children.
-Ngerng then joined the Health Promotion Board’s Communicable Diseases department for six years, working on campaigns and presenting at international conferences, and winning an Employee of the Year award for innovation in 2011.
-In 2012, he joined Tan Tock Seng Hospital as a contract patient coordinator, where he fronted a campaign to promote the understanding of the lives of HIV-infected people.

-On 10 June 2014, Ngerng was sacked from his job at Tan Tock Seng Hospital for "conduct incompatible with the values and standards expected of employees" and for misusing resources for personal pursuits.
-Ngerng described the sacking as "politically motivated".
-NGO Maruah expressed concern on the manner of punishment and the reasons for doing so.
-In the same month, a 71-year-old man, Loh Thiam Hock, was jailed for four weeks for vandalising public property in support of Ngerng.
+After graduating, Ngerng worked for six months with Autism Partnership, an organisation supporting families with autistic children.
+He subsequently joined the Health Promotion Board's Communicable Diseases department, where he remained for six years.
+In 2012, he began working at Tan Tock Seng Hospital (TTSH) as a contract patient coordinator.
+On 10 June 2014, TTSH terminated his employment, citing "conduct incompatible with the values and standards expected of employees" and misuse of workplace resources for personal activities.
+Ngerng described the dismissal as "politically motivated".
+In the same month, a 71-year-old man, Loh Thiam Hock, was sentenced to four weeks' imprisonment for vandalising public property with messages supporting Ngerng.

-Politics

-In August 2015, Ngerng was part of the Reform Party six-member team contesting Ang Mo Kio Group Representation Constituency in the 2015 general election.
+Political career

-On 21 May 2014, Ngerng applied to be a Nominated Member of Parliament (NMP), with the proposal being submitted by fellow blogger Han Hui Hui.
-Ngerng was ultimately not selected as an NMP in August 2014.
+In 2014, Ngerng submitted an application to be a Nominated Member of Parliament (NMP), with fellow blogger Han Hui Hui endorsing his candidacy.
+He was not selected when the list of appointed NMPs was announced in August 2014.

-The People's Action Party team headed by Prime Minister Lee Hsien Loong defeated the Reform Party by 135,115 to 36,711 (78.63% to 21.37%) in the election.